taru-s/ot-harjoitustyo/fabric-stash/dokumentaatio/arkkitehtuuri.md

 ### Possible structural improvements
-The code for the graphic user interface could be refactored to reduce repeated code accross the different views.
+The code for the graphic user interface could be refactored to reduce repeated code accross the different views, for example by creating a parent class or an interface for all the GUI view classes.

 The service and repository classes also contain some redundancy in the methods for fetching data from the database, which could become especially problematic were the amount of fabric properties increased.